Updated: Aug 6

 Note: Other rules may apply.
 If you live with family members and are under 22 years old, you must apply for SNAP with your family member.
 If you have a meal plan covering half or more of your monthly meals, you will not be eligible for SNAP.
 When applying, be sure to mention that you are a work-study recipient.

-SNAP County Assistance Offices may have limited hours of operation for the public, but staff are processing applications and paperwork.
-To find an office near your for assistance or to process your application, click here or call the customer service line at 215-560-7226.
+County Assistance Offices may have limited hours of operation for the public, but staff continue to process applications and paperwork.
+To find an office near you, click here or call the customer service line at 215-560-7226.

 Still in need of help?
 Check out the other sections of the Philadelphia Local Guide.